60 Smart Questions to Ask in an Interview [2025]

 These questions show you don’t only think about yourself and how you can get your work done, but rather they portray you as someone who cares about the livelihood and success of the company as a whole.

-Let’s look at some more good questions to ask in an interview to reveal that you’re more impressive than your resume and cover letter make you out to be:
+Let’s look at some more good questions to ask in an interview to reveal that you’re more impressive than your perfect resume and killer cover letter make you out to be:

-- I wanted to know if you base your innovation process more on the Silicon Valley style “move fast and break things” or precision and artistry?
+- Do you base your innovation process more on the Silicon Valley style “move fast and break things” or precision and artistry?

 - What kind of processes and technology do you use to work collaboratively?